zonca/italianschoolsd-website/site/content/spring-camp.md

 ### Terms and conditions

 * After pre-enrollment, the parent will receive notice of acceptance with an invoice, paying the invoice finalizes enrollment
-* Payment via Zelle with a 5% discount or payment via Credit Cards
 * Refund except a $50 administrative fee until March 15th.
 No refunds after March 15th.
 * No credit or rescheduling for missed classes, including classes missed due to illness.